Did you know that every corporate opening receives close to 250 resumes according to Glassdoor?

 1. Speeds up your time to hire

-Rather than making a candidate go through rigorous rounds of interviews and aptitude, juggling calendars of team members, and freeing up schedules of interviewers.
-You can focus on using pre-employment testing to hire the best talent for your vacant position.
+You don’t have to make candidates go through rigorous rounds of interviews and aptitude, juggle calendars of team members, and free up schedules of interviewers.
+Instead, you can focus on using pre-employment testing to hire the best talent for your vacant position.

 Candidates can complete these assessment tests while sitting in their homes.

 Before setting a test for a candidate, you can set a minimum score a candidate must achieve to move on to the next interview round.
-Instead of spending hours and days screening every resume and brainstorming with other HR professionals regarding a suitable candidate, this test can do half of your job.
+Instead of spending hours and days screening every resume and brainstorming over a suitable candidate with other HR professionals, this test can do half of your job.

-Interestingly, it can help you weed out many ‘resume spammers’ who apply for a job with minimal thoughts.
+Interestingly, it can help you weed out many ‘resume spammers’ who apply for a job with minimal thought and preparation.
 Why?

 Such candidates would be hesitant to sit for an online exam.
-On the other hand, applicants who give an online test are at the very least serious enough about your job opening.
+On the other hand, applicants who give an online test are usually least serious enough about your job opening.

-Interesting fact: With the average time to fill a vacant position being 42 days, administering these pre-assessments at the top of your hiring funnel can help you find best-fit candidates.
+Interesting fact: Given that the average time to fill a vacant position is 42 days.
+Administering these pre-assessments at the top of your hiring funnel can help you find the best-fit candidates.

 2. Enhances legal defensibility